-Figure 4: Histogram of the weight of amortization in regular mortgage payments, HFCS wave 3 Note: dashed lines indicate the group median.
+Figure 4: Histogram of the weight of amortization in the regular mortgage payment, HFCS wave 3

+Note: dashed lines indicate the group median.

 For the vast majority of households in the sampled, between 50 and 90 percent of the mortgage payment goes to debt repayment, reasonable considering the standard loan contracts in euro area countries.
 The median is about 90% for high-homeownership countries, and close to 80% for the "low" group.